wavefrontHQ/docs/pages/doc/access.md

   - Restrict or grant access for individual alerts from the Alerts browser.
   - Select the Share icon on individual alerts to change who has access.

-In high-security environments, administrators change a security preference.
+In high-security environments, administrators change a security organization setting.
 After that change:
 * Each *new* object (dashboard or alert) is visible only to the creator and to Super Admin users.
 * The object creator or a Super Admin user can then share new dashboards with groups or users.
-* If the administrator changes the Security preference back to allow Everyone access, then the objects that were created while the strict security preference was set continue to be governed by access control.
+* If the administrator changes the Security organization setting back to allow Everyone access, then the objects that were created while the strict security organization setting was set continue to be governed by access control.

 ## Change Access for One or More Dashboards or Alerts